CoderMan45/Snake-Game/README.md

 # Snake Game Using PyGame

-## Designed as part of academic project for Design and Analysis of Algorithm
+## Designed as part of academic project
 Used PyGame to create a rendition of the popular 'Snake' game.
 Reference video: https://www.youtube.com/watch?v=QFvqStqPCRU